Specific deductions: pension schemes: timing of deductions

 - give a deduction for contributions to registered pension schemes on a ‘paid’ basis.

 Spreading of deductions may be required where there is an increase over 210% in the level of employer contribution from one period to the next, unless one of the exceptions in S197(3) applies or if the excess contributions are paid for excepted purposes (see S197(7)).
 There are special rules on cessation of a business (S198).
 Spreading also applies to certain payments made via third parties under arrangements intended to circumvent these rules (S199A).
 If the employer operates more than one pension scheme, you look at the respective contributions to each one separately and not the combined total employer contributions to all schemes.
-This is a specialist area and you should refer to the detailed guidance at RPSM05102070 onwards.
+This is a specialist area and you should refer to the detailed guidance in the Pensions Tax Mannual at PTM043400.

 S75 Pensions Act 1995

 Where an employer, who has ceased trading, has to make a payment into a registered pension scheme to satisfy a liability crystallising under S75, or the Pensions (Northern Ireland) Order 1995, SI 1995 No 3213) (NI22), Article 75 that payment is treated as a payment of a contribution under the pension scheme.